 Certain assets of the Trust will be held by the Custodian in segregated accounts together with assets deposited by it on behalf of other customers of the Custodian or Prime Broker.
 Such assets will not be mixed with the property of the Custodian or the Prime Broker and should not be available to third party creditors of the Custodian or Prime Broker in the event of insolvency of the Custodian or Prime Broker (as the case may be).
 However, the assets of the Trust held by a Custodian will be subject to a charge to secure the Trust's obligations to the Prime Broker.

-The main concentration of credit risk to which the Trust is exposed arises from cash and cash equivalents.
-The Trust has a material credit risk exposure to the banks (Westpac and UBS) that hold the Trust's cash assets at 30 June 2015.
+The Trust has a material credit risk exposure to the banks (Westpac and UBS) that hold the Trust's cash assets at 30 June 2016.

 An analysis of exposure by rating is set out in the table below: